Upcoming NAFC Procurement

 Primarily Type 2 and Type 3 helicopters in Victoria

 |This procurement process has been delayed due to the recent significant fire activity and COVID 19 restrictions

 Further information pertaining to this process will be released soon

 Detailed notifications of NAFC procurement activity will normally be via the following:

 - An Invitation to Tender or a Request for Proposals will be published on the NAFC website, where the relevant documents will be available for download

-- An advertisement will be placed in The Australian newspaper
+- For larger procurement processes of Primary services an advertisement will be placed in The Australian newspaper

 - Email notification to subscribers of the NAFC Tender Notification mailing list – Subscribe here